Declutter Your Life

 Set a limit on your meditation time – around 10 minutes is a good place to start.

-Put your focus onto your body.
-You can kneel, sit on a chair or on the floor.
+Put your focus on your body.
+You can kneel, or sit on a chair or on the floor.
 Make sure you’re comfortable and stable.

 Focus on your breathing.
-Feel yourself breathe in and out.
+Feel yourself breathing in and out.

 Don’t judge yourself harshly if your mind wanders.
 Just return it to your breathing.
 It’s normal for your mind to wander at first.